SoftwareTestingTrends/productivity-journal/src/posts/productivity-vocabulary.md

 - Clarity & Competence are required to play  control
 - Achieve excellence, don’t just avoid errors

+### Frustration barrier
+- A term coined by Josh Kaufman defined as
+> a period of time in which you're horribly unskilled, and you are painfully aware of that fact.
+- It takes about 20 hours of practice to break through the frustration barrier i.e to go from knowing absolutely nothing about what you are trying to do to performing noticeably well.

+Book Reference: The First 20 Hours - How to learn anything fast

 ##### References
 * Book: “Turn the ship around” by L. David Marquet
 * [Talks at Google](https://www.youtube.com/watch?v=IzJL8zX3EVk) by L. David Marquet